tytydraco/yessleep/out/I_was_recently_hired_by_a_pharmaceutical_company_to_analyze_a_newly_discovered_liquid_Theres_something_wrong_with_the_substance_It_wants_me_to_eat_it.md

 The clock ticked from 4:29 to 4:30AM, and it was time to begin my new morning routine.

 Sunday night, I’d set my phone alarm for 4:30 AM and slip it under my pillow.
 When morning came, it didn't ring; it vibrated.
 The kids and the wife slept lightly, and our cramped city apartment had walls thinner than paper.
-They appreciated the lack of a proverbial air-raid siren blaring at the crack of dawn, though I’d be lying if I said the device convulsing against my head was a pleasant way to be yanked from the depths of R.E.M. sleep.
+They appreciated the lack of a proverbial air-raid siren wailing at the crack of dawn, though I’d be lying if I said the device convulsing against my head was a pleasant way to be yanked from the depths of R.E.M. sleep.

 Once I silenced the contemptible thing, I’d drag myself out of bed as quietly as my groggy limbs would allow.
 From there, I’d jump into meditation.
 Wearily, I might add.
 It was a daily activity, but I didn’t do it by choice.
 No, it was a company mandate.
 I laughed when my boss explained the requirement.
 Prioritizing employee *“wellness”* is big right now, I understand that, but does a chemist really *need* to meditate?